openHPI/codeocean/README.md

 ## Production Setup

-- create production configuration files (*database.production.yml*, …)
-- customize *config/deploy/production.rb* if you want to deploy using [Capistrano](http://capistranorb.com/)
+- We recommend using [Capistrano](http://capistranorb.com/) for deployment

 ## Monitoring
 - We use a [Prometheus Exporter](https://github.com/discourse/prometheus_exporter) and a [Telegraf Client](https://github.com/jgraichen/telegraf-ruby)